 Tammy, a 37-year-old teacher from Washington explains, “Of course, they occasionally test the limits and need re-teaching.
 I'm the queen of consistency, though...
 Nanny Fran would be proud!
 It gives us all a chance to regroup and calm down.
 It's immediate feedback about their behavior.
 Of course, sometimes they get up and just choose the behavior again and end up right back in time out.
 I do hope, though, that it's teaching my children that when you're angry or upset, you don't just react, but remove yourself, calm down, think it through, then apologize for any poor choices.”

 Make sure that your spouse is on the same page.
 Timeout won’t work if when you put them there, your spouse caves and lets them out.

 Carole concludes, “I think it is about consistency.
-My husband gives into his crying.
-When I am alone with him it is effective.
+My husband gives in to his crying.
+When I am alone with him, it is effective.
 The biggest thing is the patience and also, my son knows no matter where we are I will find a spot for time out and if it is in the corner of the grocery store, we will sit there and work it out before we go on.”

-Think of timeout as a teaching tool rather than punishment.
+Think of timeout as a teaching tool rather than a punishment.
 You’re teaching your toddler about the difference between bad behavior and good behavior and which one is the best way to achieve his goal of getting mommy’s attention and approval.